Chick-fil-A and LGBTQ people: Financial effect

 In addition Chick-fil-A was able to expand throughout the rest of the 2010s and into the 2020s despite the controversy and growing acceptance of LGBT people in the United States.

 October 2019 closure of UK location

 On October 18, 2019, it was announced that Chick-fil-A's location at the Oracle, Reading, in Reading, Berkshire, the first location in the United Kingdom, would close due to the Oracle not renewing their lease.
 The announcement was made only eight days after the location first opened, and had been preceded by severe criticism from LGBTQ rights activists in Reading and elsewhere in the UK.
+According to a Chick-fil-A spokesperson, the company had always intended to only be at Reading for a six month pilot period.